top of page

 Laura Villareal is the author of Girl’s Guide to Leaving (University of Wisconsin Press, 2022) and The Cartography of Sleep (Nostrovia!
 Press, 2018).
 Her writing has been supported by fellowships from the Stadler Center for Poetry & Literary Arts, Bread Loaf Writers Conference, National Book Critics Circle, and the Dobie Paisano Fellowship Program.
 Her writing has appeared in Guernica, AGNI, American Poetry Review, and elsewhere.
 To read some of her work visit https://www.lauravillareal.com/.

-Christa Vander Wyst is a poet and essayist hailing from Wisconsin.
-She is the author of Meditations from My Childhood Bedroom (Garden Party Collective 2023) and currently works as a ghostwriter.
+In Memory: Christa Vander Wyst was a poet and essayist hailing from Wisconsin.
+She is the author of Meditations from My Childhood Bedroom (Garden Party Collective 2023).
 She can be found online at https://vanderwystportfolio.godaddysites.com/.

 Leah Mueller's work appears in Rattle, NonBinary Review, Brilliant Flash Fiction, Citron Review, The Spectacle, New Flash Fiction Review, Atticus Review, Your Impossible Voice, etc. She is a 2022 nominee for both Pushcart and Best of the Net.
 Leah's flash piece, "Land of Eternal Thirst" appears in the 2022 edition of Best Small Fictions.
 Her two newest books are The Failure of Photography (Garden Party Press, 2023) and Widow's Fire (Alien Buddha Press, 2023).